angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 > {U} + Brainstorm + X

-Sometimes we will use the terminology of X. In this instance X means having any single card in hand, irrespective of what that card is.
+Sometimes we will use the terminology of *X*.
+In this instance X means having any single card in hand, irrespective of what that card is.
 An X card is normally used in conjunction with :card[Brainstorm] and thus is rarely cast but we will explore more of this in another chapter.

-## Single Cantrip + Ideas Unbound Pile
+## Single Cantrip Ideas Unbound Piles

 > {U}{U} + Cantrip